RafBel/CSE313/CG_Project2/README.txt

 For phase 01, the missing code for CTreePart::CTreePart() has been completed with the code for procedural tree generation, and the depth level for the tree has been properly updated in CScene::build().
 This program is able to create random generated trees.
 In other words, the program will create different trees every time it is run.

+For phase 02, the missing code for the rest of the project has been filled in.
+Smaller bugs have been added and they follow around their "mother".
+All the forces have been calculated and added, so the bugs won't hit each other or the tree.
+The main bug wanders around the scene and the other bugs follow her around.
+Shadows have also been added to the scene using shadowProject().

 Extra Credit:
 ===========================